 4. Short Sales and Deeds-in-Lieu Accelerate Capital Recovery

 When a borrower cannot keep the property, voluntary exit paths move faster than involuntary ones.
 A deed-in-lieu closes in 30–60 days.
-A short sale typically resolves in 60–120 days.
+A short sale resolves in 60–120 days.
 Both beat the 762-day foreclosure average by a factor of five to fifteen.

 - Deed-in-lieu bypasses the judicial process entirely; lender takes clean title with borrower cooperation

-- Short sales use a market-price transaction rather than a distressed auction — typically higher net proceeds
+- Short sales use a market-price transaction rather than a distressed auction — typically yielding higher net proceeds

 Verdict: For loans where the borrower cannot re-perform, deed-in-lieu and short sale recover capital faster and at lower cost than foreclosure.